vitwit/zk-multisig/simapp/gnarkcli/README.md

 If you don't already have a copy of the Cosmos-SDK locally, clone it: `git clone https://github.com/cosmos/cosmos-sdk`.

-Now fetch this fork and check out the `gnark50` branch.
+Now from the SDK repo, fetch this fork and check out the `gnark50` branch.
 From your local Cosmos-SDK repo:

 ```
 git remote add informal https://github.com/informalsystems/cosmos-sdk
 git fetch informal gnark50
+git checkout informal/gnark50
 ```

-Now, install the modified `simd` binary.
-From the root:
+Now, install the modified `simd` binary. `simd` is the SDK's built in example application.
+We can use it to test new functionality.

+From the SDK repo (make sure you're on our branch):

 ```
 cd simapp
 go install ./simd
 ```

 You should now have a `simd` that supports the new zk account using gnark!

 ### Compile the Circuit